How to Sell on Facebook Marketplace: Beginner’s Guide + Tips for Success

 3. Remember to Use Tags

-Using keywords in your title and description can help with your SEO and make your post easy to find for people who are searching relevant terms.
+Using keywords in your title and description can help with your SEO when you sell on Facebook Marketplace and make your post easy to find for people who are searching relevant terms.

-When you're creating your listing, add as many relevant tags as you can think of.
+When you're creating your listing to sell items, add as many relevant tags as you can think of.
 Essentially, this will allow your post to get picked up by alternative word searches and help more people view your Marketplace listing.

 4. Make Sure You Respond to Inquiries Quickly